factorhouse/slipway/README.md

                            :http-config     "a concrete HttpConfiguration object to replace the default config entirely" :configurator    "a fn taking the final connector as argument, allowing further configuration"}

-  #:slipway.authz{:realm               "the Jetty authentication realm"
+  #:slipway.security{:realm               "the Jetty authentication realm"
-                  :hash-user-file      "the path to a Jetty Hash User File" :login-service       "pluggable Jetty LoginService identifier, 'jaas' and 'hash' supported by default" :authenticator       "a concrete Jetty Authenticator (e.g. FormAuthenticator or BasicAuthenticator)" :constraint-mappings "a list of concrete Jetty ConstraintMapping"}
+                     :hash-user-file      "the path to a Jetty Hash User File" :login-service       "a Jetty LoginService identifier, 'jaas' and 'hash' supported by default" :identity-service    "a concrete Jetty IdentityService"
+                     :authenticator       "a concrete Jetty Authenticator (e.g. FormAuthenticator or BasicAuthenticator)" :constraint-mappings "a list of concrete Jetty ConstraintMapping"}

   #:slipway.session{:secure-request-only?  "set the secure flag on session cookies (default true)"
                     :http-only?            "set the http-only flag on session cookies (default true)" :same-site             "set session cookie same-site policy to :none, :lax, or :strict (default :strict)"